unstoppabledomains/dev-docs/snippets/_discord.md

 ## Asking For Help

-Having trouble using our services?
-We’re here to help.
-Join our [Discord Community](https://discord.gg/unstoppabledomains) for real-time support from UD and the community if you need assistance integrating your app.
+If you are experiencing difficulties using our services, please know that we are here to help.
+You can join our [Discord Community](https://discord.gg/unstoppabledomains) for real-time support from UD and the community, where you can receive assistance with integrating your app